-This is the paste I prefer when I use strips of newspaper and paste.
-It’s also the best paste to use if you’re working with a classroom of kids, because it’s both fast and inexpensive.
+This is the best paste to use if you’re working with a classroom of kids, because it’s both fast and inexpensive – and it’s plenty strong, too.

 To make the paste, just pour some white flour in a bowl, and add water gradually until you have a consistency that will work well.
 (If you want, you can use a small kitchen mixer so you don’t have any lumps.
 An immersion blender works great).